Tritoniopsis toximontana

-Tritoniopsis toximontana is a perennial plant and geophyte belonging to the genus Tritoniopsis and is part of the fynbos.
+Tritoniopsis toximontana is a species of flowering plant in the family Iridaceae.
+It is a perennial geophyte and is part of the fynbos ecoregion.
 The species is endemic to the Western Cape and occurs in the Gifberg and Matsikammaberg.
 Here the plant has a range of only 17 km^{2}.
 There is only one population.
 The plant is not threatened and is considered rare.